-X Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ende March 31, 2015. or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the Transition Period From to Commission file numbe 000-27436 Titan Pharmaceutic (Exact name of registrant as spe Delaware 94-3171940 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 400 Oyster Point Blvd., Suite 505, South Sa (Address of Principal Executive Offi (650) 244-499 (Registrant's Telephone Number, Indicate by check mark whether the Registrant (1) has filed all reports hange Act of 1934 during the preceding 12 months (or for such shorter pass been subject to such filing requirements for the past 90 days.
-Yes eriod that the registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronic ractive Data File required to be submitted and posted pursuant to Rule 40 a shorter period that the registrant was required to submit and post such f 5 of Regulation S-T during the preceding 12 months (or for Indicate by check mark whether the registrant is a large accelerated filerting company.
-See the definitions of "large accelerated filer," "accelerating Act.
-Larg ge accelerated filer Accelerated filer Non -accelerated filer Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act).
-Yes \square No There were 110,327,707 shares of the Registrant's Common Stock issu ed and outstanding on May 7, 2015.
+🗵 Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

+For the quarterly period ended September 30, 2015.

+□ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the Transition Period From to

+Commission file number 001-13341

+Titan Pharmaceuticals, Inc. (Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization) 94-3171940 (I.R.S.
+Employer Identification No.)

+400 Oyster Point Blvd., Suite 505, South San Francisco, California 94080 (Address of Principal Executive Offices, Including Zip Code)

+(650) 244-4990 (Registrant's Telephone Number, Including Area Code)

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Accelerated filer

+Non-accelerated filer

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes

+No

+There were 20,059,656 shares of the Registrant's Common Stock issued and outstanding on November 10, 2015.